FreeCAD/freecad.workbench_starterkit/README.md

 freecad.workbench_starterkit.__version__
 ```

-In the setup.py we do not have access to the library itself, so the `__vesion__` must be imported without the assumption that the package is installed.
+In the setup.py we do not have access to the library itself, so the `__version__` must be imported without the assumption that the package is installed.
 This can be done by running the file directly with `exec`.

 :exclamation:**TODO**: Is there any better way to do this?